obi-a/little-couch/README.md

 (delete-doc x "linda")
 ;; => {:ok true, :id "linda", :rev "4-5d1a6851ec7562378caa4ce4adef9ee4"}
 ```
-Update the document, this replaces old document with new data, and requires a revision (_rev) to be included in the data:
+Update the document, this replaces the old document with new data, and requires a revision (_rev) to be included in the data:
 ```clojure
 (update-doc x "linda" {:firstname "nancy"
                        :lastname "drew"